ravgeetdhillon/notion-feeder/README.md

 3. Once the template is available on your Notion Workspace, open the **Reader** database.
 Click *Share > Invite* and search the Notion integration you created in Step 1 and Click **Invite**.
 Do the same for the **Feeds** database.

-4. Go to your forked GitHub repository.
+4. Fork this GitHub repository.
+Once forking is complete, go to your forked GitHub repository.
 Click *Settings > Secrets*.
 Add the following three secrets along with their values.
    ```
    NOTION_API_TOKEN
    NOTION_READER_DATABASE_ID